 Combs was considered in his time the best leadoff man in the American League.
 Even with his patience in getting walks and sacrifices he collected at least 190 hits five times and wound up his career with a batting average of .325.
 A left-handed hitter, he could get an extra couple of steps toward first base, enabling him to beat out infield hits.
 He was not a pull hitter and used the entire field to spray line shots for hits to all fields.
 Once he lined a pitch in the gap, it often resulted in a three-base hit.
 He led the league in triples three times and finished his career with 154 triples, averaging more than one three-bagger for every ten games.

 Indeed, triples were Earle Combs' specialty.
-He hit 10 in every season in which he played at least 122 games.
+He hit at least 10 in every season in which he played at least 122 games.
 Three times (1927, 1928, and 1930) he ran out 20 or more, leading the league each time.
 His 23 three-baggers in 1927 are the most in an American League season since 1917, equaled only by Cleveland's Dale Mitchell in 1949.
 The Deadball Era trio who had better single-season totals is impressive-Sam Crawford, Joe Jackson, and Ty Cobb.

 He got off to great start, hitting .400 in the first twenty-four games.
 Then misfortune struck when he fractured his ankle and was out the rest of the 1924 season.
 His injury contributed to the Yankees' missing out on the pennant when they finished 2 games behind the first-place Washington Senators.